miladrahimi/phprouter/README.md

 ### Response

-The example below illustrates supported kinds of responses.
+The example below illustrates the built-in responses.

 ```php
 use MiladRahimi\PhpRouter\Router;